tonsky/datascript/README.md

 * DataScript is built totally from scratch and is not related by any means to the popular Clojure database Datomic
 * Runs in a browser
 * Simplified schema, not queryable
-* No need to declare attributes except for `:db/cardinality` `:db.cardinality/many`
+* No need to declare attributes except for `:db/cardinality` `:db.cardinality/many` and `:db/valueType` `:db.type/ref`
-* Any value can be used as entity id, attribute or value.
+* Any value can be used as value.
 It’s better if they are immutable and fast to compare
 * No `db/ident` attributes, keywords are _literally_ attribute values, no integer id behind them
-* AV index for all datoms
+* AVET index for all datoms
 * No schema migrations
 * No history support, though history can be implemented on top of immutable DB values
 * No cache segments management, no laziness.
 Entire DB must reside in memory